johngoddard/ObjectLearning/README.md

 ```

 In the gradient descent function:
-- `h` is a column vector that represents the hypothesis, the target value for each object as predicted by the current `theta` values
+- `h` is a column vector that represents the hypothesis, defined as the target value for each object as predicted by the current `theta` values
 - `diff` is the difference between those predicted values and the actual target value for each object (stored in the column vector `y`)
--`tau` is the result of multiplying a row representing each object's value for a given attribute by the model error, `diff`.
-It essentially measures the amount each attribute is contributing to the error of the model.
+- `tau` is the result of multiplying a row representing each object's value for a given attribute by the model error, `diff`.
+It essentially measures the amount each attribute and corresponding theta parameter is contributing to the error of the model.
 - `tau` is then scaled by a factor of `alpha` divided by the number of objects.
 This scaled amount is then subtracted from theta.
 Note that as the regression runs, these steps should get smaller and smaller since the error, and thus `tau`, should be decreasing if a linear relationship does in fact exist in the data.

 Note that the `matrixops` module is used for convenience for matrix operations.